 Heyden has also served as vice president of the operational business process outsourcing business at EDS in Europe, and successfully managed its IT organization as the chief information officer during the start-up phase of its mobile provider, E-Plus.

 Heyden studied business administration at the Ravensburg University of Cooperative Education in Germany, and received a degree in business computing from the University of Applied Sciences in Rendsburg, Germany.
-He currently lives with his family in Bonn, Germany.

 Elizabeth has more than 30 years of extensive experience in global talent management, organizational design, human resources data and analytics, compensation and benefits, succession planning and labor relations.